HL7/fhirpath.js/README.md

 ### User-defined functions

-You can also replace any existing or define new functions.
+You can also replace any existing functions or define new ones.
 To do this you need to include a user invocation table in the `options` object.
 The user invocation table has the following structure:
 ```
 {
   <function name>: {